TRANSDEF’s blog What’s Hot, is where we post recent developments

 Our Blog covers transportation items in the news, or that should be in the news.
 We offer extensive resources on California High-Speed Rail, including a complete set of the documents filed in lawsuits against the California High-Speed Rail Authority (other than those filed challenging Central Valley EIRs).

 TRANSDEF offers a repository of ideas on how to achieve a better and more sustainable future by shifting where transportation funding goes.
-We start with Bay Area Basics and then go to a survey of Bay Area Regional Transportation Plans and propose a plan for the Bay Area.
+We start with our highest-priority project, fighting the current high-speed rail project.
+We then go to Bay Area Basics and then go to a survey of Bay Area Regional Transportation Plans and propose a plan for the Bay Area.
 We then look at the individual elements that comprise an optimal plan: the folly of BART extensions, the inadvisability of Highway widening, and the need to do all of this in the context of climate change.
 This suite of information is capped off with a Resources page, and a way to contact us.

 Who We Are